henry-bao/INFO201-Project/README.md

   Project A:  ["International tourism: Number of arrivals"](https://ourworldindata.org/grapher/international-tourism-number-of-arrivals?tab=chart)

+  This project shows data of the number of tourists who travel and arrive to each country other than their usual residence.

   Project B:  ["Number of tourist departures per 1,000 people"](https://ourworldindata.org/tourism#all-charts-preview)

   Project C:  ["International tourism: number of tourists vs. GDP of home country"](https://ourworldindata.org/grapher/number-of-tourists-outbound-vs-level-of-prosperity-of-the-home-country?tab=chart)